-A - At an oil temperature of 25°C
+A - At oil temperature 25°C

 B - At a temperature of 80°C

-1. The fluid level in the automatic transmission is measured with the engine and transmission warmed up.
+1. The fluid level in the automatic transmission is measured with the engine and gearbox warmed up.
 To warm up the power unit to the required temperature, you can make a short (15 kilometers) trip.

 7. Add liquid in small portions, constantly checking the level.